 When: most active February to March

 The humpback’s white neck, huge size (up to 40 tonnes), hump and frequent breaches make them one of the easiest whales to spot if they’re nearby.
-Look out for the great spout of water called a ‘blow’ they expel from their double blowholes – these sprays can reach up to three metres.
+Look out for the great spout of water called a ‘blow’ they expel from their double blowholes – these sprays can reach up to three meters.

 Population: 500,000